• Skip to primary navigation

 A saucepan with chopped mango and sugar in it.

-Step 6: Serve with chopped fresh mangoes or with mango coulis.
-To make the mango coulis, Combine chopped mangoes or frozen mango, lemon juice and sugar over medium low heat.
+Step 6: Serve with chopped fresh mangoes or mango sauce.
+To make the mango sauce, combine chopped mangoes (fresh or frozen), lemon juice and sugar over medium low heat.
 Stir often for around 15 minutes.
 Puree in a food processor or with an immersion blender.
 Cool and top just before serving.

 Expert Tips

-Tip # 2: Serve with chopped fresh mangoes and/or mango coulis.
+• Serve with chopped fresh mangoes and/or mango sauce.
 Fresh chopped mangoes make the easiest topping.
-The mango coulis is also easy to make and is also delicious.
-Can’t decide?
-Spoon some mango coulis on top then top with fresh mango!
+The mango sauce is also easy to make.

-Tip #3: Pour mango coulis on the bottom of the glasses.
-Make the mango coulis first.
+• Pour mango sauce on the bottom of the glasses.
+Make the mango sauce first.
 Once cooled, spoon a few tablespoons of the coulis on the bottom of each glass.
 Pour the panna cotta on top then chill.
-Top with more coulis before serving, if you like!

 Recipe FAQs